tektutor/openshift-tekton-march-2022/README.md

 There are 2 such separate OpenShift clusters setup for our training lab.

 Each OpenShift cluster supports upto 10 users.
-OpenShift Cluster - 1 ( 10 Users - user1 thru user10 )
+OpenShift Cluster - 1 ( 8 Users  )
    - Server 1 ( 192.168.1.137 )
    - user31 thru user40 will be using Cluster 1
-OpenShift Cluster - 2 ( 10 users - user1 thru user10 )
+OpenShift Cluster - 2 ( 8 users )
    - Server 2 ( 192.168.1.138 )
    - user41 thru user50 will be using Cluster 2
 </pre>